gustapinto/go-transactional-outbox/README.md

 ### Instructions:

 1. Clone this repository
+2. (Optional, only if using Linux) Run the `setup-kafka.sh` script with `./scripts/setup-kafka.sh` to configure `kafka_data/` directory permissions
-2. Start the docker containers with `docker compose up`
+3. Start the docker containers with `docker compose up`